ABOUT ZOOM

 OTHER TIPS:

-Record your audio on an additional device such as a memo app on your phone or a separate software running on your computer.
-Audacity or Garage Band would be a good option here.
-This is a smart way to ensure that the audio at least on your side sounds the best.
-A sound engineer can easily sync up the guest’s Zoom-recorded audio and your local recorded audio.
-Podcast listeners tend to forgive bad-quality audio on the guest’s side, however, they usually expect the host to sound clear and professional.
+Record your audio on an additional device, such as a memo app on your phone or a separate software running on your computer.
+Audacity or Garage Band would be good options here.
+This is a smart way to ensure that the audio, at least on your side, sounds the best.
+A sound engineer can easily sync up the guest’s Zoom-recorded audio with your local recorded audio.
+Podcast listeners tend to forgive bad-quality audio on the guest’s side; however, they usually expect the host to sound clear and professional.

 CONCLUSION:

-If you follow these steps you will get the best audio from your Zoom session, however, we still recommend using platforms such as Zencastr, Squadcast, Riverside, etc… for podcast recording.
-If you have any more questions please don’t hesitate to get in touch with us and we would be more than happy to help you.
+If you follow these steps, you will get the best audio from your Zoom session.
+However, we still recommend using platforms such as Zencastr, Squadcast, Riverside, etc.… for podcast recording.
+If you have any more questions, please don’t hesitate to contact us.
+We would be more than happy to help you.

 Comments